 Before submitting your application, make sure you:

-- attend the myWorld First Step session (compulsory for Exchange applicants)
+- Complete the myWorld First Step online program (compulsory for exchange applicants)

 When the application form is available for the program you want to apply to, you will see an 'apply now' button on the relevant Programs Database entry.
 You can complete your online application form by clicking on this button.

 The application form is pre-populated with your enrolment details as listed in my.unimelb.
 When filling in the application, you don't have to answer questions chronologically or in the one session.
 Simply save your answers and come back to finish them when you're ready.
 When you have finished a question, click 'submit'.
 You will need to do this for each individual question.
 Once you have answered everything, the final question will have a tick next to it.

 Financial planning is critical to ensuring you have a successful and financially stress-free experience when abroad.

 While completing your application, you will be required to confirm that you have sufficient funds for your intended overseas study program.

 To support your planning, the financial planning questionnaire on our Plan your budget page provides information and resources on how to plan a budget, and on funding available for your overseas program.
 It will help you to make sure you're on the right track in saving up for overseas study.

 You do not yet need to submit a full subject plan for the specific subjects you intend to study overseas.
 However, you will need to provide your major/s or specialisation and the subject discipline areas you intend to study overseas within your University of Melbourne degree.

 This information is used when nominating you to a host institution, and will ensure that you are able to take the subjects you need at your host institution and get credit for them when you return to the University of Melbourne.